Board of Directors

-The Bank’s current Board Diversity Matrix can be viewed here.
+The Bank’s Board Diversity Matrix for 2022 and 2023 can be viewed here.

 The Board is responsible for providing stewardship to the Bank, including direction-setting and general oversight of the management and operations of the Bank.
 The Board’s key responsibilities are set out in its Mandate, and the Mandate of the Chair of the Board:

 Audit Committee Responsibilities

 The Audit Committee’s key responsibilities are set out in its Mandate:

 The Conduct Review, Governance & HR Committee’s key responsibilities are set out in its Mandate:

 Risk Oversight Committee Responsibilities

 The Risk Oversight Committee’s key responsibilities are set out in its Mandate: